 picture of plant grown from each seed type (optional)

-stickers or small sticky notes (optional)
+stickers or small adhesive notes (optional)

 A few days before engaging students with this task, choose one type of seed to sprout ahead of time (directions below).
 Students can observe the sprouted seed and ask questions.
 You can use these questions to collaboratively generate ideas for investigations.

-Note: Make sure all of the seeds you're using sprout in about the same amount of time.
+(Note: Make sure all of the seeds you're using sprout in about the same amount of time.)

 You might say to students, "I found this bag of seeds but they're all mixed up.
 Would you help me sort them?"
 Ask students to put like seeds together.
-You might give students a paper mat with drawn circles to place like seeds together.
+You might give students a paper mat with drawn circles on which to place like seeds together.

-As you walk around the room, ask students about the choices they are making
+As you walk around the room, ask students about the choices they are making.

 EXPLORING SPROUTED SEEDS

 Share a few of the seeds (seeds should be all of the same type) you sprouted.
 (Blot them dry first.)
 You might say, "Look!
 Some of the seeds in my bag sprouted!"
 Share the sprouted seeds with students.
-Ask them to be gentle holding and sharing them with others.
+Ask them to be gentle when holding and sharing them with others.

 Let the students look at the sprouted seeds.
 If you have magnifying lenses, consider helping students use them to observe the seeds.
 (Families at home can take a picture and enlarge it for students.)
 As you walk around the room, listen for students' questions and observations about the sprouted seeds.
-Students might say
+Students might say,

 Say to your students, "We have a lot of questions about these sprouts!
 Why do you think these seeds sprouted?"
 Accept all ideas.
-Listen for students to say the seeds need to be wet and/or need sunlight.
+Listen for students to say that the seeds need to be wet and/or need sunlight.
 You might say, "Nia thinks the seeds need water to sprout.
 Who agrees with Nia?"